 What about land with a developed, permaculture-inspired, food forest and water?
 What about a community of people who have the social technology necessary to cooperate in producing their basic needs?
 Financial security ends up being about security period and thus blends into other areas of resilience.

 It’s interesting to me that “conservative” financial folks can talk about diversification but then get off the diversification boat at what may seem arbitrary points, dismissing those who put their eggs in more baskets than is culturally normative (for recent times) as “Chicken Littles saying the sky is falling” (see humorous audio about this and this post on societal collapse and resilience for more context).

-In any case, people who have a lot of money — or perhaps a community cooperating together (see social technologies)– can diversify in all of these ways.
-Only those who can predict the future don’t have to think much about putting all of their eggs into one basket.
+In any case, people who have a lot of money — or perhaps a community cooperating together (see social technologies) — can diversify in all of these ways.
+Only those who can predict the future can put their eggs into one basket.
 Those lucky folks wouldn’t buy fire insurance either.